As we all know, energy is a hot topic in many different

 Natural resources are

+not limitless.
 It would be so great if they were limitless, and we could

 continue using them with the reckless abandonment with which we use them today.